 The study suggests that a significant degree of performance variation can be explained by psychological characteristics, in particular, self-efficacy, achievement motivation and average psychological aptitude for entrepreneurs in Assam.
 However, performance variation among entrepreneurs in Uttar Pradesh is explained by age and prior experience in borrowing in addition to the psychological characteristic of achievement motivation.
 Further, the study found that performance is significantly related to the questions relating to self-efficacy and locus of control for both states.
 Finally, findings were employed to build a model for the selection strategy of rural entrepreneurs.

 Although the findings of the paper focus on the Drishtee case, the analysis and methodology developed could have a much broader interest for organizations involved in rural entrepreneurship.
-As for further research, there is considerable variation in entrepreneurial traits with respect to culture, geography and also macro economic status of the country.
+As for further research, there is considerable variation in entrepreneurial traits with respect to the culture, geography and also macro-economic status of the country.
 For organisations involved in selection activities, it would be important to know whether they prefer entrepreneurial qualities over managerial skills or a balance of both, and the role of training for grooming of skills required for sustaining over business cycles.